SparkPost/community-bot/welcome.md

 :wave: Hi there, and welcome to the SparkPost community!
 I'm Sparky, your friendly Slackbot, and I'm here to give you a quick tour so you feel a little more at home.

-Start off in the welcome channel.
+Start off in the #community channel.
 Feel free to introduce yourself... we're a friendly crew :) Tell us who you are and where you're from, or just wave hello.
 We'd love to get to know you!

 If you've got a general question about getting started with SparkPost, head over to #support.
 Someone there will be able to help you, or at least point you in the right direction.